PhoebeGaoZhen/DeepFGRN/README.md

 | fis | cyoC | activator  |
 | fis | cyoD | activator  |

+Then, set "path_network_name_type" in DeepFGRN_cold_FCV.py to the path of this dataset.

-3. gene list, the first column is the name of the gene, and the second column is the number of the gene, starting with 0 For example, gene2205_2.txt:
+(3) gene list, the first column is the name of the gene, and the second column is the number of the gene, starting with 0 For example, gene2205_2.txt:

 | name | ids  |